www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/2023-12-30-make-projekt-advertisable.md

     * [ ] Create a console for output messages.
     * [ ] Make row and column definition of output table configurable.
     * [ ] The default example problem (colloquium problem) should return a timetable.
+    * [ ] Move documentation to secondary column.
+    * [ ] Show secondary column of editor by default, but still provide a fullscreen view.
+      In other words, show the secondary column of the editor and simultaneously avoid wasting space by the background.
 ## Considerations
 * [ ] Regulary test editor or other UI functionality.
 * [ ] Error message are not good for some inputs